It's about Respect, Trust and Fairness

 13. Liability and Insurance

-- The AHBC contents insurance does NOT extend to Members or other people's property.
-(If you hire a locker, be aware that we do not cover the contents of your locker for loss or damage)
+- The AHBC contents insurance does NOT extend to Members or Users property.
+(If you hire a locker, be aware that the Centre do not cover the contents of your locker for loss or damage)

 - At no time or for any reason will the AHBC be liable for User's loss of business, loss of income or loss of opportunity.

-- The level of quality and availability of internet services is not guaranteed by the AHBC.
+- The level of quality and availability of internet services and other supplied services is not guaranteed by the AHBC.

-- Any discussions or shared information provided to, from, between Users or third parties through Events, Programs and other services are considered to be of a general nature and should not be taken as advice to act upon.
-The Member agrees that the AHBC and it's third parties are not able to fully assess Member's personal situation or business needs.
-Members and Member's Visitors are therefore recommended to seek out professional advice before taking any action in regard to any discussions or shared information.
+- Any discussions or shared information provided between Users at Events, Programs and other services are considered to be of a general nature and should not be taken as advice to act upon.
+Users agrees that the AHBC and its third parties are not able to fully assess the Users personal situation or business needs and as such the AHBC and its third parties will not be liable for the Users actions.
+Users are therefore recommended to seek professional advice before taking any action in regard to any discussions or shared information.